getify/You-Dont-Know-JS/async & performance/ch4.md

 }
 ```

-How can we use multiple generators concurrently for this scenario?
+But how can we use multiple generators concurrently for this scenario?

 ```js
 // `request(..)` is a promise-aware Ajax utility